-9. Confidentiality of the records
+7.2.
+Confidentiality of the Records

-- AU considers that student records are strictly confidential and disclosure of information from student's records shall only be possible with a prior written consent from the student. - Transcripts and official documents will not be issued to any person other than the student unless they have a letter of authorization signed by the student and accompanied by a copy of the student's ID. - The Office of Admissions and Registration will assist institutions when they request information on the authenticity of a copy of the transcript or a graduation certificate. - Student Rights
+- b.
+Transcripts and official documents will not be issued to any person other than the student unless they have a letter of authorization signed by the student and accompanied by a copy of the student's ID. - c.
+The Office of Admissions and Registration will assist institutions when they request information on the authenticity of a copy of the transcript or a graduation certificate with the prior consent of the student.